 #6: Analyze Searches Within Your Site

 If you don’t already have a search box on your site you can always put one in.
 Allow people to tell you what they exactly want.
 Always create it in such a way so that your visitors don’t need to spend too much of their time on navigation and hunting.
-Google Custom Search is free, and you can then analyze searches within your site and see searches coming from specific pages.
+Google Programmable Search Engine is free, and you can then analyze searches within your site and see searches coming from specific pages.
 If you have people constantly searching for the same thing on a given page, you can create a link to the relevant search.
 You can also begin to build content in the form of blog posts or product pages that focus on that search term.

 #7: Speed-up Loading Times